Clos01/DND-project-/README.md

   Upon entering my information I am  given a random avatar that is generated from my username.
   When I land on my profile page I can select from 4 character options: Gender, Race, Class and Background.
 This character will be saved to my profile page and I can create as many characters as I'd like.
-  My characters will also be assigned an avatar based on it's name.
+  My characters will also be assigned an avatar based on it's class.
   ```